Cook Islands Climate & Weather

 Cook Islands Climate and Weather

-The Cook Islands are a year round destination beacause the weather ensures it is almost always suitable for swimming and beach lounging, which is the main reason people visit.
-Prices for accomodation and the like are pretty constant all year as there is not a 'peak season' for tourism.
+The Cook Islands are a year-round destination because the weather ensures it is almost always suitable for swimming and beach lounging, which is the main reason people visit.
+Prices for accommodation and the like are pretty constant all year as there is not a 'peak season' for tourism.
 The best time to visit the Cook Islands is probably in the slightly cooler months when there is no chance of cyclones or serious storms.

 Become our Cook Islands Travel Expert

 We are looking for contributors for our Cook Islands travel guide.
 If you are a local, a regular traveller to Cook Islands or a travel professional with time to contribute and answer occasional forum questions, please contact us.